griffithlab/rnabio.org/_posts/0009-12-01-StrandSettings.md

 For HTSeq, the htseq-count manual indicates that for the `--stranded` option, `stranded=no` means that a read is considered overlapping with a feature regardless of whether it is mapped to the same or the opposite strand as the feature.
 For `stranded=yes` and single-end reads, the read has to be mapped to the same strand as the feature.
 For paired-end reads, the first read has to be on the same strand and the second read on the opposite strand.
 For `stranded=reverse`, these rules are reversed.

 For the 'CollectRnaSeqMetrics' sub-command of Picard, the Picard manual indicates that one should use `FIRST_READ_TRANSCRIPTION_STRAND` if the reads are expected to be on the transcription strand.

+### Example data providers

+Examples (from check_strandedness) that we have observed from different providers (note that these could be changed by the provider at any time, so you should always check your own data):

+- Boston Gene: RF/fr-firststrand
+- Personalis: RF/fr-firststrand
+- WASHU CLE Lab: RF/fr-firststrand
+- Tempus: FR/fr-secondstrand
+- IGM @ Nationwide Children’s Hospital: FR/fr-secondstrand